How To Make Hummingbird Food

 Can I Add Red Food Coloring?

-How Do I Know When They Will Return?
+How Do I Know When Hummingbirds Will Return?

-Where I live, I put my feeders out March 1st, I want them ready when they return.
-They usually migrate to breeding grounds in spring as early as February.
+Where I live, I put my feeders out about March 1st each year.
+I want them ready when they return.
+When they migrate through your area will depend on your latitude, altitude, and annual temperatures.
+Following are some guidelines:

 They are heading north after spending the winter in Central America or Mexico.
-They head to the southern and western United States.
+Once the days get longer and warmer they will head north.

 Will Hummingbirds Return To Our House?

 Yes, they will, they have a fantastic memory.
-BUT, if the feeders are not out, they will leave and look for another place and may never return.
-They are loyal, but they cannot survive without nectar.
+But, if the feeders are not out, they will leave and look for another place and may never return.
+They are loyal, but they can’t survive without nectar from your feeder or flowing.

 Most hummingbirds will fly during the day and sleep at night.
 But it depends, some will fly at night.